Dsnyder2k19/my2-Snyder/README.md

 # my2-Snyder
 # Dylan Snyder
 ### Favorite Vacation Spot: California
-I recently visited California a few weeks ago and it has become one of my favorite vacation spots.
+I recently visited California a few weeks ago and it has became one of my favorite vacation spots.
 I went on this trip to meet up with some **friends** who live down there.
-We went around most of the **LA** area and later on drove down to **Santa Barbara**.
+We drove around most of the **LA** area and later on drove down to **Santa Barbara**.
 It was cool to be able to see Hollywood Bld, it was a little trashy though, and I loved touring universal studios.
 We drove down to Santa Barbara to visit even more friends that live